 condition 1 evaluates to true in said CTU; otherwise, assume FCP = 0.

 In other words, if condition 1 is not met, no FCP is signaled for the considered CTU.
 If, however, condition 1 is met, a FCP is written to, and read from, the bit-stream at the end of the CTU (de)coding process.
-A more detailed description of the envisioned change to the VVC syntax specification will be provided in Annex A.
+A more detailed description of the envisioned change to the VVC syntax specification is provided in Appendix A.